dboddie-canonical-work/disgorged-docs/c-c-applications.rst

 These are the packages required by DOSBox to run, and mirror the same packages required by the binary on a standard distribution installation.

-For more details on autotools-specific metadata, see `The autotools plugin <the-autotools-plugin.md>`__.
+For more details on autotools-specific metadata, see :ref:`The autotools plugin <the-autotools-plugin>`.

 Apps
 ^^^^